decc/calculator-book/deploying-the-webtool-on-AWS-EC2.md

+10. Open your Calculator in your browser, using the 'public DNS' of your instance as a URL (e.g: ec2-54-74-14-220.eu-west-1.compute.amazonaws.com)
-8. Open your Calculator (for a snappier URL, you will have to purchase a domain and map the IP to your new URL)
+(for a snappier URL, you will have to purchase a domain and map the IP to your new URL)